Bayesian approach to estimating NAIRU, potential output, and the output gap

 The model jointly estimates two key latent variables:

 - The NAIRU (Non-Accelerating Inflation Rate of Unemployment) represents the unemployment rate consistent with stable inflation.
+The gap between the unemployment rate and the NAIRU is called the unemployment gap.
 When actual unemployment falls below the NAIRU, we expect upward pressure on wages and prices.
 When it rises above, we expect disinflation.

 - Potential GDP is the economy's maximum sustainable output - what we could produce if all resources were employed at their "natural" rates without generating inflationary pressure.
+It is often called the speed limit on the economy.
 The gap between actual and potential GDP (the output gap) tells us whether the economy is running hot or cold.

 These two concepts are intimately linked through Okun's Law: when output exceeds potential (positive output gap), unemployment typically falls below its natural rate (negative unemployment gap).
 The model exploits this relationship to improve estimation of both quantities simultaneously.